protohaven/protohaven_api/docs/qa.md

 Go to https://protohaven.app.neoncrm.com/admin/accounts/1797 and remove association.

-* [ ] When unregistered, `TEST_MEMBER_JOIN` directs to register with Neon
+* [x] When unregistered, `TEST_MEMBER_JOIN` directs to register with Neon

-Override and register the user in Neon.
+Override and register the user in Neon via the link.

+* [x] Discord association [form](https://staging.api.protohaven.org/member?discord_id=asdf) correctly sets discord ID on Neon account

 Remove all roles from Discord user, and change its display name to something other than `Test Member`.

-* [ ] When missing roles & nickname format, adds them & notifies (both of role and nick change)
+* [x] When missing roles & nickname format, adds them & notifies (both of role and nick change)

 Add an extra role to the user via Discord.
+(Does this actually work via TEST_MEMBER_JOIN?
+Isn't it just cron based?)

 * [ ] When called with registered user with extra roles, notifies of pending removal

 ## Webhooks

+Call these when SSH'd into the Cron server via ~/protohaven_api.
+Make sure to `source ./venv/bin/activate`

 Membership creation webhook